|

 In the past, shuttles, buses, and taxis offered service to Hanauma Bay.
 Under the new pilot program, these services are no longer allowed.
 Visitors may only arrive by private vehicle, Lyft, or Uber.

-Getting a Lyft or Uber from Waikiki will set you back about USD 40.00 each way and is not the most economical option.
+Getting a Lyft or Uber from Waikiki is approximately USD 40.00 each way and is not the most economical option.

 Hanauma Bay Snorkeling Hours And Pricing